SAFETY CONSIDERATIONS

 The Engineering portion of this program was left to the U. S. Coast Guard to develop and enforce uniform standards for recreational boats that would provide a minimum standard of safety.
 This was done in conjunction with the boating industry through the cooperation of the American Boat and Yacht Council (ABYC), the National Marine Manufacturers Association (NMMA), the Society of Automotive Engineers (SAE), the National Fire Protection Association (NFPA), Underwriters Laboratories, (UL) and other boating safety organizations.

-The Ventilation and Backfire Flame Arrestor standards had been in place since the 1930's.
-There were some modifications made to bring them up to date.
+The Ventilation and Backfire Flame Arrestor standards had been in place since 1940.
+There were some modifications made in the 1980's to bring them up to date.

 Content Continues After Ad